Constitution Day in Spain

 - Spain has the second-highest life expectancy in the world-second only to Japan.

-As we already stated, this is a public holiday, so most businesses are closed.
-However, that doesn’t mean that all businesses are closed, and some businesses such as grocery stores remain open.
+As already stated, this is a public holiday, so most businesses are closed.
+However, that doesn’t mean all businesses are closed, and some, such as grocery stores, may remain open.

 Public transportation in the country may also operate on a reduced holiday schedule.
-Most people in Spain will use this extra day off to spend time with friends and family, although there are a few official observances that also take part on this day.
+Most people in Spain use this extra day off to spend time with friends and family, although there are a few official observances that take place on this day.